ryanwalters/react-britannica-gallery/README.md

 npm link your-shiny-component
 ```

-This let's us use `your-shiny-component` from within the project as if it were a normal dependency.
+This lets us use `your-shiny-component` from within the project as if it were a normal dependency.

 ```javascript
 import React from 'react';